9 mins read

 Essential Tools and Preparation Techniques

 To work effectively with birch bark, you’ll need a few basic tools.
 A sharp utility knife or craft knife is essential for clean cutting.
 You’ll also need a metal ruler, a cutting mat, a bone folder or dull butter knife for scoring and folding, and strong adhesive like tacky craft glue or a hot glue gun.
-For stitching projects, an awl to pre-punch holes and waxed linen thread are ideal.

 Preparing your bark is a vital step.
 Flatten dried sheets under heavy books for several days.
 If the bark is too brittle, you can lightly mist it with water to make it more pliable.
 Always work on a clean, protected surface to prevent tearing.